Vorlonsoft/AndroidRate/README.md

 The default conditions to show rate dialog is as below:

 1. App is launched more than 10 days later than installation.
-Change via `AppRate#setInstallDays(int)`.
+Change via `AppRate#setInstallDays(byte)`.
 2. App is launched more than 10 times.
-Change via `AppRate#setLaunchTimes(int)`.
+Change via `AppRate#setLaunchTimes(byte)`.
 3. App is launched more than 1 days after neutral button clicked.
-Change via `AppRate#setRemindInterval(int)`.
+Change via `AppRate#setRemindInterval(byte)`.
 4. App is launched X times and X % 1 = 0.
-Change via `AppRate#setRemindLaunchTimes(int)`.
+Change via `AppRate#setRemindLaunchTimes(byte)`.
 5. App shows neutral dialog (Remind me later) by default.
 Change via `setShowLaterButton(boolean)`.
 6. To specify the callback when the button is pressed.
 The same value as the second argument of `DialogInterface.OnClickListener#onClick` will be passed in the argument of `onClickButton`.
 7. Setting `AppRate#setDebug(boolean)` will ensure that the rating request is shown each time the app is launched. **This feature is only for development!**.